Ashby-de-la-Zouch: Recreation

 A greyhound racing track was opened on 3 April 1931.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) known as a flapping track, which was the nickname given to independent tracks.
 Racing was held on Tuesday and Saturday evenings and distances included 200, 350, 550 and 525 yards.
 The date of closure is thought to be around 1935.

-Ivanhoe Runners, established in 1985 as a road, cross-country and social running club is a thriving and well respected running club based in Ashby de la Zouch.
-The club organises the annual Ashby 20 mile road race event, usually held five weeks ahead of the London Marathon and makes a final pre-marathon race preparation or a challenging goal in itself.
-Set on a testing undulating route the race, organised for runners by runners is well established on the athletics calendar and sells out quickly.
-For many years the race has been sponsored by Aldi, and uniquely rewards finishers with a famous Ashby 20 hoody instead of a medal along with a well earned cheese cob.
-As recognition for the race’s outstanding organisation, with well stocked water stations and incredibly enthusiastic marshals the race has received the highest Gold BARR grading annually since 2006.
-In 2017 the Ashby 20 was awarded the Bill Reynolds Award for Excellence recognising its excellent organisation, medical and emergency provision and community links.
-Each year, the race is supported by a number of local organisations such as Leicestershire Search and Rescue, Ashby Endurance Explorer Scouts, the Rotary Club of Ashby Castle, Ashby Town Council, North West Leicestershire District Council, Derby Runner, Conkers parkrun and Heartwize Runners.
+Ivanhoe Runners, established in 1985, is a road, cross-country, and social running club based in Ashby de la Zouch.
+The club organises the annual Ashby 20-mile road race event, usually held five weeks ahead of the London Marathon.
+The race is set on a route that is used as pre-marathon race preparation or as a goal in itself.
+The race is established on the athletics calendar and sells out.
+For many years the race has been sponsored by Aldi and rewards finishers with a Ashby 20 hoody instead of a medal, along with a cheese cob.
+The race has received the highest Gold BARR grading annually since 2006 for its organisation and well-stocked water stations.
+In 2017, the Ashby 20 was awarded the Bill Reynolds Award for Excellence, recognising its organisation, medical and emergency provision, and community links.
+Each year, the race is supported by a number of local organisations, such as Leicestershire Search and Rescue, Ashby Endurance Explorer Scouts, the Rotary Club of Ashby Castle, Ashby Town Council, North West Leicestershire District Council, Derby Runner, Conkers Park Run, and Heartwize Runners.

 Transport

 The town was to be served by Ashby Canal from 1804 but the canal never reached Ashby, as it was constructed only to the village of Moira.
 The town was served by the Leicester–Burton upon Trent line of the Midland Railway and had its own station.
 After the canal was abandoned in stages between 1944 and 1966, British Railways withdrew the passenger service and closed Ashby de la Zouch railway station in September 1964.
 The railway remains open for freight.
 There were also connections to both the Melbourne Line and Ashby and Nuneaton Joint Railway connecting the town with the towns of Melbourne, Market Bosworth, Hinckley and Nuneaton as well as the city of Derby, but these lines closed between the 1950s and 1980s.
 Both of the lines now form footpaths with some of the old stations still present but others demolished.

 In the 1990s, BR planned to restore passenger services between Leicester and Burton as the second phase of its Ivanhoe Line project.
 However, after the privatisation of British Rail in 1995, this phase of the project was shelved.
-In 2009 the Association of Train Operating Companies published a £49-million proposal to restore passenger services to the line, which would include reopening a station at Ashby.
+In 2009, the Association of Train Operating Companies published a £49-million proposal to restore passenger services to the line, which would include reopening a station at Ashby.